azl397985856/leetcode/thinkings/basic-data-structure-en.md

 # Fundamental data structure

+> WIP: the translation of `fundamental data structure` is on the way.

 This article is not going to intepret data structures, but help you to `review and understand` data structures and algorithms with real scenes.
 So, if you have a poor data structure foundation, you'd better to read some basic courses about data structures before reading this.

 This article is focused on frontend.
 We are expected to enhance your understanding to data structures from how data structures are implemented in frontend.